The Safety Intervention Grant (SIG) Program reopened in November 2022, making the program easier for employers to apply. We’ve:

 - Multiple grants - You may apply for grant money more than once, not to exceed the maximum total amount of $40,000 as allowed per employer eligibility cycle.

-- Any changes to intervention must be approved - If the employer decides to make any changes to the intervention during the implementation, the changes must be approved prior to the implementation of such changes.
-You must submit requests for changes and/or modifications in writing as an addendum to your application, and provide BWC with an amended budget and itemized expense report.
-Send your requests for change to the program mailbox.
+- Any changes to intervention must be pre-approved - If the employer decides to make any changes to the intervention during the implementation, changes must be approved prior to implementation.
+You must submit requests for changes through the grant management portal.

 - Received paid equipment.

-If you make the purchase/payment prior to receipt of the grant check, BWC will consider the purchase retroactive and it will request return of the funds.
+- If you make the purchase/payment prior to receipt of your approval letter, BWC will consider the purchase retroactive and it will request return of the funds.

 BWC reserves the right to recover grant monies from disqualified grant recipients by one or more of the following methods: